 Many betta owners have trained their betta to follow their finger, eat from their hand, swim through hoops and jump out of the water.

 There are so many tricks you can teach them it’s crazy!
-Betta are very responsive and interactive fish, once you learn to communicate with them.
+Betta Fish are very responsive and interactive fish, once you learn to communicate with them.

 In short, using simple positive reinforcement is the most effective way to train your fish quickly.